Filters Reset filters

 Who May Apply:

 Every person who has graduated from an Arkansas high school, Arkansas home school or GED program, or anyone who has a high school diploma and has lived in Arkansas for the last three years and has not yet earned an Associate degree.
 Students must enroll in a STEM program, a state high demand, or regionally high demand area of study.
 Students must complete the FAFSA.
-A listing of programs is available on the state financial aid website: https://sams.adhe.edu/
+Visit https://sams.adhe.edu/Career to view eligible programs!

 Tuition and general mandatory fees